jackdh/RasaTalk/README.md

 Rasa Talk is a Dialog Management tool built on top of Rasa NLU.
 It was built out of a desire for a open source on premise dialog management system.
 Originally inspired by Rasa UI inspiration was taken from watson conversation.

+Rasa Talk can be used as just a training data generator but can also hook your chatbot up to Facebook/Skype/Slack whatever!

 <h2 align="center">Demo</h2>

 http://www.talk.jackdh.com (User: demo@jackdh.com Pass: demo1234)